Initiatives vs. Epics vs. Features

 So let's return to the questions posed at the beginning.
 Is an initiative really just a big project?
 Is an epic just a long user story?
 The answer is not a simple yes or no. And really, these are not the most important questions.

 Do you know where you intend to go and what it will take to get there?
-That is what you want to ask yourself and your team.
+That is what you want to ask yourself and your team so you can develop a solid product plan.
 Use initiatives, epics, and features — or whatever you choose to call them — to create a shared understanding of how you will reach your goals.
 When you do, you make the team and the product stronger.

 How do you organize work to support product goals?